-Google will try a new function at (v119) which it calls IP Protection.
+Google will try a new function in Chrome (v119) which it calls IP Protection.
 It is designed to protect users' IP addresses using proxy servers.

 The IP address can reveal a lot about a user.
 It can reveal the approximate location and information about the network operator.
-It can also reveal the owner of one on the Internet, for example in police investigations.
+It can also reveal the owner of an Internet connection, for example in police investigations.

 IP addresses may also be used for online tracking purposes.
 The effectiveness of tracking of course depends on how often a device changes new IP addresses.

-Tools like proxy servers, VPNs or services like Tor are often used for this of users' IP addresses.
-So Google seems to have decided to bring a native option to the Chrome.
+Tools like proxy servers, VPNs or services like Tor are often used to protect users' IP addresses.
+So Google seems to have decided to bring a native option to the Chrome browser.

 Google defines the IP Protection feature in Chrome as follows: